muhammadhilman/muhammadhilman.github.io/_pages/students.md

 ***Current***

+* [Adilah Putri](https://www.linkedin.com/in/adillah-putri-76368820a/) (2-2023-2024) - The Implementation of WebTransport in PeerToCP Application and Performance Comparison with WebSocket and WebRTC.

 * [Adrian Hakim Utomo](https://www.linkedin.com/in/adrian-utomo/), [Denny Johannes Hasea](https://www.linkedin.com/in/denny-johannes-hasea-75000420a/), and [Muhammad Rifqi Aditya](https://www.linkedin.com/in/muhammad-rifqi-praditya-3254771b9/) (2-2023/2024) - Development of Swarm-based Chatbot for Customer Service.
 Co-supervised with [Arawinda Dinakaramani](https://www.linkedin.com/in/aquaralpha/).

 * [Akbar Maliki Haqoni Jati](https://www.linkedin.com/in/akbar-maliki-haqoni-jati-7691601b9/) and [Haikal Rahman](https://www.linkedin.com/in/haikal-rahman-048427219/) (2-2023/2024) - Multi UAVs for Monitoring Disaster Area Based On Fogverse Framework.